gianlazz/Lazztech.Cloud/GianDevNotes.md

 It does however have the facebounding box values not assigned for the second person.
 I think I may remember leaving code in there specifying only the first person.

 I also removed all of the results where the ImageDir contains "/known/" since that's not as constructive to output for now.
 I may want to handle the known people differently.

+I'll just do something like foreach where imageDir ==.
+Wait maybe I should persist in the processed snapshots not only the snapshot being processed but also in the people object there should be the name of the image used to match them?
+No because that's already used as their name.